When Worry about Money Threatens Our Ministry & Health

 Turn to God with your financial fear and stress.
 Listen to Him.
 Jesus said that God cares for the birds.
 You are far more precious to Him than swallows or parrots.
 Your Father cares deeply about you.

-• What is your greatest stress?
+- What is the source of your biggest stress?

-• What is your greatest desire?
+- What is your main desire?

-• What do you see as your role in managing/stewarding your finances?
+- What do you see as your role in managing/stewarding your finances?